nsharpe/interview/README.md

 * The task is to research if cassandra should replace mysql for optimization purposes.
 The application is setup in such a way where development can go forward without interfeering with tasks by other developers.

 ## Requirements
+You have jdk 17+ installed

+## Optional
-Docker compose needs to be installed on your machine.
+Docker compose needs to be installed on your machine for local integration tests.
 See [their site](https://docs.docker.com/compose/) for more information on what docker is and how to install

-You have jdk 17+ installed
+In otherwords, if running against a local mysql, cassandra, or other database/tool, you will need the above installed

 ## Running the application